We can investigate complaints about illegal building work or development.

 - Other building or development-related problems.

-If you want to report a problem about current construction or demolition, you should first check if the building site has a sign showing details of the certifier (also called a PCA or Private Certifying Authority).
+If you want to report a problem about current construction or demolition, you should first check if the building site has a sign showing details of the certifier (also called a Principal Certifier).
 It’s their role to make sure things are being done correctly.